 Poverty wages for garment workers in Eastern Europe and Turkey

 Clean Clothes Campaign works with garment workers all over the world.
-While many people are aware of the terrible working conditions and poverty wages garment workers in Asia receive, a new report - Stitched Up - highlights that poverty wages and shocking working conditions are endemic in the global garment industry.
+While many people are aware of the terrible working conditions and poverty wages garment workers in Asia receive, two reports - Labour on a shoestring (2016) and Stitched Up (2014) - highlight that poverty wages and shocking working conditions are endemic in the global garment industry.

 Cheap labour in our own back yard